Code-Institute-Submissions/KittiKovacs-milestone1/README.md

 3. Click on map to access a larger version.
 4. Call contact number.

-Testing features:
+**Testing features:**

+*Link to Ebay*
-1. Link to Ebay:
+ 1. Scroll down the homepage to find Ebay image.
-i.
-Scroll down the homepage to find Ebay image. ii.
-Click on image to activate link.The link is for the seller's page on Ebay.
+ 2. Click on image to activate link.The link is for the seller's page on Ebay.

-2. Link to Facebook
+*Link to Facebook*
-i.
-Find Facebook icon in the footer on any page. ii.
-Click on icon to activate link that leads to the relevant Facebok profile.
+ 1. Find Facebook icon in the footer on any page.
+ 2. Click on icon to activate link that leads to the relevant Facebok profile.

-3. Gallery
+*Gallery*
-i.
-Choose "Cars and Bikes for sale in the navigation bar ii.
-Hover over the images to enlarge them. iii.
-Click on individual images to open them in a new tab
+1. Choose "Cars and Bikes for sale in the navigation bar
+2. Hover over the images to enlarge them.
+3. Click on individual images to open them in a new tab

-4. Form
+*Form*
-i.
-Go to Contact page
+1. Go to Contact page
-ii.
-Scroll down to find contact form. iii.
-Try to submit form without valid email address. iiii.
-Add valid email address an submit form.
-This action leads to a new page informing the user that this feature is not available. iiiii.
-Click on the arrow to return to Contact page.
+2. Scroll down to find contact form.
+3. Try to submit form without valid email address.
+4. Add valid email address an submit form.
+This action leads to a new page informing the user that this feature is not available.
+5. Click on the arrow to return to Contact page.

+All HTML code passed the W3C's [markup validation](https://validator.w3.org/).
+The CSS code passed the W3C's [CSS validation](https://jigsaw.w3.org/css-validator/).

 ## Deployment